HomeLatest NewsEnterprise ITNasscom refutes reports of mass layoffs by IT firms in India

 Preferred Source of Google

-On recent layoff in some Indian IT firms, Nasscom said “Workforce realignment linked to performance appraisal processes is a regular feature every year.”
-“Talent and skills are the key building blocks for the industry which is intensifying in in skilling / reskilling its workforce to strengthen its foundation on a continuous basis,” said Nasscom.
+On recent layoff in some Indian IT firms, Nasscom said “Workforce realignment linked to performance processes is a regular feature every year.”
+“Talent and skills are the key building blocks for the industry which is intensifying investment in in skilling / reskilling its workforce to strengthen its foundation on a continuous basis,” said Nasscom.

 Nasscom said that skilling and workforce realignment are essential to remain competitive in international markets.
 It needs to be appreciated that such workforce realignment is a normal part of the internal process of companies based on their own operational imperatives; companies evaluate their priorities and business imperatives and continuously align talent to serve their needs and enhance competitiveness.